Life is different now for all of us.

 Tom weed whacks, mows, or trims bushes one or two days a week.
 While he was in the sunshine last week, I brought a little bit of Florida sunshine to Missouri by painting the front door blue, and again, sealing the front porch.
 My Talavera manatees are enjoying the new view.
 They are on either side of the photo below.
 Yesterday we purchased new rocks to frame our walkway!
 What fun!

 Tom continues to take guitar lessons from Brian Hudspeth, one of the best blues guitar players in Kansas City.
-Bryan has been streaming concerts with Jaisson Taylor and his group, Levee Town.
+Brandon has been streaming concerts with Jaisson Taylor and his group, Levee Town.
 While their technical expertise needs improvement, it is a treat seeing and hearing them on Youtube.

 I am making baby steps in learning how to play the Banjolele.
 The G7 chord is especially difficult for my fingers to form.
 But, there is progress and I hope to join the Ukulele group at TGO in the fall.